inkling/content-scripts/README.md

 `curl 'https://raw.githubusercontent.com/inkling/content-scripts/master/install.sh' | bash`

-If you want to change the installation directory you can do so by setting the ICS_INSTALL_DIR environment variable.
-You can do that just for this one command by doing:

-`ICS_INSTALL_DIR='<path to install location>' bash -c 'curl https://raw.githubusercontent.com/inkling/content-scripts/master/install.sh | bash'`

 The installation process starts by checking that you have installed all the prerequisites needed to run the content scripts.
 If you have not, the installation will fail with an error message before even cloning the repository.
 Install the necessary tool and repeat.

-The installation process will modify your `~/.profile` file to:
-* Add the `content-scripts` repo to your `PYTHONPATH`.
-* Add the `content-scripts/bin` directory to your `PATH`.
-This directory holds bash wrappers to the python scripts that will setup your `PYTHONPATH` for a run for easy use immediately.

-These changes to your profile will not take effect globally until you restart your machine.
-As the installation script should direct, you can have them take immediate effect in your terminal session by sourcing your profile:
-`source ~/.profile`

-### Manual installation
+### Manual installation on terminal

-1. Clone the content-scripts repository:
+1. Clone the content-scripts repository on desired path:
 `git clone git@github.com:inkling/content-scripts`

-2. Run `bootstrap.sh` located at the root of the content-scripts repo.
+2. Run `install.sh` located at the root of the content-scripts repo.
 This script will check that you have installed all necessary prerequisites and fail if you have not.
-Please install any tools as directory and re-run the bootstrap script until it completes without an error.
+Please install any tools as directory and re-run the install script until it completes without an error.

-3. The bootstrap script will modify your `~/.profile` file to:
-    * Add the `content-scripts` repo to your `PYTHONPATH`.
-    * Add the `content-scripts/bin` directory to your `PATH`.
-This directory holds bash wrappers to the python scripts that will setup your `PYTHONPATH` for a run for easy use immediately.

-These changes to your profile will not take effect globally until you restart your machine.
-As the installation script should direct, you can have them take immediate effect in your terminal session by sourcing your profile:
-`source ~/.profile`
+3. In the directory of content-scripts repo run:
+    * `docker compose -f toolkit-compose.yml up -d` This step will download the tool image needed to spin the container up.

+4. Run `docker exec -it content-scripts-toolkit-1 bash` in order to launch an interactive terminal
+    * This step will mount two shared folders between you host machine and the container `/sync`
+    `/svn`
+Any change made on those local machine folders will be reflected into the container tool path.

+## Docker commands
+* `docker images -a` [will display the image repository if it has been downloaded on your machine] `REPOSITORY                             TAG shipyard.inkling.com/inkling-rsync     local`

+* `docker ps` this command displays if container tool is in use.
+`CONTAINER ID   IMAGE                                      COMMAND   NAMES 1937s6db9a58   shipyard.inkling.com/inkling-rsync:local   "bash"    lucid_poitras`
+Take in consideration the name, if you have experience with docker it could be helpful

+* `docker compose -f toolkit-compose-yml up -d` command builds the local image the container will use

+* `docker exec -it content-scripts-toolkit-1 bash` interactive terminal to use the tool.

 ## Requirements